dinesh-coderepo/blogsite/src/blog_posts/recommendation-example/content.md

 date: 2025-07-19
 ---

-# Building a target system to focus on
+# Building a target system to focus on building a score for users depending on early adopters